AryToNeX/RGBDuino/README.md

   // want to connect to the daemon from the LAN to change colors and do stuff.
   "tcpPort": 6969,

+  // Strict mode prevents every TCP command from third parties if a client is
+  // connected.
+This means that tools like the CLI util will not work unless you're
+  // using it on the same device where the client is running.
+  // Disable it only if you know what you're doing.

   // Should RGBDuino-Server announce itself to other clients?
   // Disable this if you're running static IP configurations "useLocalDiscovery": true,